determined-ai/determined/docs/integrations/observability/_index.rst

 In general, to install DCGM in a cloud-based environment, follow the documentation for that environment.

-If following the steps described here for GKE as a reference, you may need to change the ``additionalScrapeConfigs`` in the ``grafana-prom-values.yaml``.
+If you are not following the steps described here for GKE as a reference, you may need to change the ``additionalScrapeConfigs`` in the ``grafana-prom-values.yaml``.

 If you are deploying on-prem, visit `Nvidia docs on installing the DCGM exporter